Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 ### Publish

 The publish phase concludes each module's pipeline.
-If all previous tests succeeded (i.e. no phase failed) and the pipeline was executed in the main/master branch, a new module version is published to all configured target locations.
+If all previous tests succeeded (i.e. no phase failed) and the pipeline was executed in the [main\|master] branch, a new module version is published to all configured target locations.
 Currently we support
 - _template specs_
 - _private bicep registry_